 Depending on your skin type, the climate and season of the year, sleeping with a humidifier or dehumidifier can help keep your skin the right balance of moisturized all night long.
 (Pro-tip: purchase a mini version to keep on your desk at work.)

 Check that everything your face touches is clean

-Change your sheets and pillowcases, your towels and face clothes and definitely do not touch your face with your phone or your hands – you’ll only introduce more bacteria!
+Change your sheets and pillowcases regularly, your towels and face clothes and definitely do not touch your face with your phone or your hands – you’ll only introduce more bacteria!